Background

 I'm not studying health or science, can I still apply?

-All undergraduate and graduate students are eligible for the Global Health Outreach Projects as long as they do not graduate in May/June 2023.
+Yes!
+All undergraduate and graduate students are eligible to apply for the Global Health Outreach Projects as long as they are returning in an undergraduate or graduate program in both the Fall 2025 and Winter 2026 terms.
 There is no program restriction.

 Yes!
 Students awarded the Editor-in-Chief positions with the McGill Journal of Global Health or the Perspective on Global Health will receive a stipend of $2,000 CAD.

-When will the funds be distributed to selected Scholars?
+When will funds be distributed to selected students?

 Will my participation in the Global Health Outreach Projects program show up on my transcript?